On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of tropical cyclones: Acknowledgments

 \section{Acknowledgments}

-{ Work of A.M.
+{ We thank three anonymous reviewers and Editor Dr. Daniel Stern for their comments and suggestions.
+Work of A.M.
 Makarieva is partially funded by the Federal Ministry of Education and Research (BMBF) and the Free State of Bavaria under the Excellence Strategy of the Federal Government and the L\"ander, as well as by the Technical University of Munich -- Institute for Advanced Study.}